Voting-Rights-Code/Equitable-Polling-Locations/README.md

         * the coordinates of the block centroid (orig_lat and orig_lon) and the coordinates of the destination (dest_lat and dest_lon)
         * population of each of the demographic groups per census block
         * It also reports weighted distance and KP factor, which are population level variables, but these columns are never used and should be removed in a future release.

+# Result Analysis
+TBW

+* need to have block group level demographics for maps